Skip to main content

 Beringskjold and a Case of Heraldic

-, Ronny Skov Andersen
+Damnatio Memoriae, Ronny Skov Andersen

 A Heraldic Myth?
-Krummedige vs.
+Krummedige vs. Gunnersen—

-Gunnersen—Did It Really Happen?
+Did It Really Happen?,

-, Claus K. Berntsen
+Claus K. Bernsten

 Old South Church, Mary Norton Hall,